 What this Step involves

 This Step involves attracting, recruiting, engaging and retaining participants in the Carer+ programme.
 A successful learning programme is only successful if it attracts, recruits and trains participants who will get the best out of it and will in turn make a contribution to helping their peers learn.
 Equally, the Carer+ programme has to ensure that the skills acquired by carers in the programme are then relevant for use in the individual care environments in which they work – not least by being transferred into benefits for their care receivers as a result of mutual collaboration between carers and receivers.
-This means that the caregiver-car receiver ‘diad’ needs to be receptive to learning.
+This means that the caregiver-care receiver ‘diad’ needs to be receptive to learning.

 At the same time, this part of the programme has logistical drivers.
 Carers need to be aware of the programme, they have to access the infrastructure and their working environment needs to be compatible with engaging in learning activities.